Key Takeaways

 Your body has a built-in emergency response system.
 When something scary happens, your body releases adrenaline and other stress hormones.
 These chemicals do several things:

 The problem is that this same system can mask injuries after a car accident.
-You might have a soft tissue injury, a concussion, or even internal bleeding—but you won't feel it for hours or days.
+A soft tissue injury, concussion, or internal injury may not be obvious immediately, especially when the scene is chaotic and your attention is elsewhere.

 Common Delayed Injuries

-Whiplash is probably the most common delayed injury.
+Whiplash is a common delayed injury.
 It happens when your head whips back and forth during the collision, straining the muscles and ligaments in your neck.
-You might feel fine at first, then wake up the next morning barely able to turn your head.
+Symptoms often develop within days of the injury.

 Concussions are another major concern.
 You can have a concussion without losing consciousness.
 Symptoms like headaches, confusion, dizziness, and memory problems might not show up until days after the crash.